 This is simply the number of people who have applied for a specific job role at your company.
-This metric helps you understand how your job post has performed in the employment market.
+This metric of recruitment helps you understand how your job post has performed in the employment market.
 If your job post has not attracted too many applications (poor quantity), or if it has led to too many unqualified applications (poor quality), then it is vital to take a step back and see what has gone wrong.
 You may need to revise your job description and eligibility criteria or consider a more popular medium to advertise the role.

 7. Offer Acceptance Rate